zehi77/my-repo/README.md

 """
 GitHub Repository Simulator
 ---------------------------
-This program simulates basic operations of a GitHub repository You can:
+This program simulates basic operations of a GitHub repositor You can:
 - create a repository
 - add files